Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 ## 2. Which units / locations are reliable vs volatile profit generators?

+### Average vacancy length has proven to be the most conspicuous source of volatility
-Despite turnovers being a possible cause for tenancy disruptions and gaps in occupancy, **average vacancy length has proven to be the most conspicuous source of volatility**, as in most cases tenant alternations were not followed by prolonged vacancies.
+Despite turnovers being a possible cause for tenancy disruptions and gaps in occupancy, as in most cases tenant alternations were not followed by prolonged vacancies.

-- Despite Fiumicino showing a low turnover volume, **the FCO Giu unit exhibits the most unstable reliability pattern**.
+- ### FCO Giu exhibits the most unstable reliability pattern.
+Despite Fiumicino location showing a low turnover volume.
 This is evidenced by an unusually long average vacancy duration when compared to all other units in the portfolio.
 Moreover, this unit has also shown **a concerning record of payment issues**, including both delayed and fully missed payments.

-- On the other hand, **FCO Su appears to be the most stable unit across the entire portfolio**, with only one tenant (no turnovers and no vacancy) throughout the observed period.
+- ### FCO Su appears to be the most stable unit across the entire portfolio** With only one tenant (no turnovers and no vacancy) throughout the observed period.
 This classification is not practically affected by the presence of a limited number of payment issues, as these occurrences are not structural, resolved in later payments and significantly fewer than those observed for FCO Giu (they can be considered absorbed by the long tenancy duration).

 - **Rome units experienced a higher turnover volume, yet vacancy durations remained short** (both in absolute terms and relative to FCO Su) and more homogeneous across units despite frequent tenant changes.
 No payment issues were recorded, **making these units—second only to FCO Su in reliability**